websms-com/websmscom-php/README.md

   Installation
   -------------------------

-  Include  [WebSmsCom_Toolkit.inc](WebsmsCom_Toolkit.inc) into your PHP File in order to access the classes and methods for sending text and binary SMS.
+  Include  [WebSmsCom_Toolkit.inc](WebSmsCom_Toolkit.inc) into your PHP File in order to access the classes and methods for sending text and binary SMS.

        // will need JSON.phps (Service_JSON) for PHP<5.2.0
        include "WebSmsCom_Toolkit.inc";`

-  For PHP versions lower than 5.2.0 please make sure that JSON.phps is in the same directory as WebsmsCom_Toolkit.inc or install Services_JSON from PEAR.
+  For PHP versions lower than 5.2.0 please make sure that JSON.phps is in the same directory as WebSmsCom_Toolkit.inc or install Services_JSON from PEAR.

   Example
   -------